Zero Gravity Chairs & Other Remedies for Sciatica Treatment at Home

 First up in our guide to sciatica treatment at home is using a zero gravity chair.
 What is a zero gravity chair and how can it help, you ask?

 A zero gravity chair is a type of recliner that elevates the legs above the heart level and distributes weight evenly along the body, drastically reducing pressure on the lower back and pelvic regions.
 A comparison when choosing between a zero gravity chair or recliner shows how traditional recliners may actually increase sciatica symptoms as their reclined positions don’t go far enough to take pressure off the back.
 Instead, traditional recliners have an excess center of pressure on the lower back and pelvic area that can make sciatic nerve pain worse.
+This is why one of the most beneficial chairs for sciatica is one that’s capable of the zero gravity position.

 Ice and Heat Therapy for Sciatica Pain